golioth/developer-training/website/docs/golioth-exploration/README.md

 ## What is this training all about?

-This module is a training tool where you'll to learn about Golioth and the services available through hands-on exploration.
+This module is a training tool where you'll learn about Golioth and the services available through hands-on exploration.

 Instructors are here to offer a guiding hand and to answer questions live.
 In the event you're taking this training asynchronously, utilize [the Golioth